Visko93/visko93/README.md

 Self-taught developer, UI, automation and learn.

-- 🌱 I’m currently learning Rust (and everything else 😂)
+- 🌱 I’m currently learning Rust and more web 3D/Graphics.
 - 🥅 2023 Goals: 3D Projects Portifolio, Build more with Rust and SHIP!!
 - 🥋 I love sports, specially jiu-jitsu and gym